Ram Chandra Paswan

-Ram Chandra Paswan (1 January 1962 – 21 July 2019) was elected four times to Lok Sabha : in 1999 and 2004 from Rosera (Lok Sabha constituency), and later in 2014 and 2019 from Samastipur constituency of Bihar.
+Ram Chandra Paswan (1 January 1962 – 21 July 2019) was an Indian politician who was elected four times to the Lok Sabha in 1999 and 2004 from Rosera (Lok Sabha constituency), and in 2014 and 2019 from Samastipur constituency of Bihar.
 At the time of his death, he was a member of the Lok Janshakti Party political party.
-His son Prince Raj won the bye-poll occasioned by his death.
+His son Prince Raj won the by-election triggered by his death.
 He was the younger brother of Ram Vilas Paswan.

-He died after suffering cardiac arrest at Ram manohar lohia hospital Delhi on 21 July 2019.
+He died after suffering cardiac arrest at Ram Manohar Lohia Hospital Delhi on 21 July 2019.